MOTRoundTables/timesheet/README.md

 From the GUI, you can:
 *   **Import from Google Calendar:** Enable the Google Calendar integration using the toggle button, specify a date range, and import your calendar events into the Excel file.
 Existing Excel entries will always be preserved, and new Google Calendar events will be added on top of them, with conflict resolution for overlapping times.

+*   **Review and Edit:** Use the powerful tools to validate overlaps, add manual entries, or clear the sheet.

 *   **Run Automation:** Fill the online timesheet based on the data in your Excel file.

 ## Important Note